Virtual Care > Virtual Care: Dermatitis - Skin Rash and Inflammation

 - Antifungal topicals

-- Medicated shampoo for adults, as prescribed by your doctor
+- Medicated shampoo for adults, as prescribed by your licensed health care provider

 Visit with a Virtual Care health care provider on the phone or online for help with your symptoms.